OCamlPro/ows/README.md

 Copy the directories ''css fonts images js'' to the target html directory

+The directory scripts contains ''ows-cron'' that can be schedule to run at regular intervals

 ## How To Use ?

 ''ows-update'' initializes a local opam repository and keeps it up-to-date.